 These three types of theft crimes might seem similar.
 But in the eyes of the law in Pennsylvania, these three criminal charges have very distinct differences.
 The state defines these three crimes as follows:

 - Robbery – This form of theft involves taking something from someone with force.
 When a person was robbed but not harmed, the law still classifies robbery as a violent crime.
-A threat of violence during the theft elevates the crime to robbery.
+A threat of violence during the theft is enough to elevate the crime to robbery.

-- Burglary – A person does not have to steal something to be charged with burglary.
-Simply entering someone else’s property unlawfully with the intent to steal something would be enough for someone to be charged with burglary.
+- Burglary – Entering someone else’s property unlawfully with the intent to steal something is enough to charge someone with burglary, nothing needs to be stolen.
 This charge also applies to unlawfully entering someone else’s property and actually stealing something.

 - Theft – Also sometimes referred to as larceny, theft involves taking property without the consent of the owner.
 The value of the stolen items determines whether theft is classified as a misdemeanor or a felony.
 When the stolen item was worth more than $2,000, it becomes a felony charge.

 What is penalty for robbery in Pennsylvania?

-Pennsylvania generally classifies robbery as a third-degree felony, which is punishable by up to 7 years in prison.
-The charge becomes a second-degree felony the moment someone is harmed during a robbery, the charge is considered a second-degree felony, which is punishable by up to 10 years in prison.
-If the injuries inflicted by the defendant are serious and result in severe bodily harm, this particular robbery charge is classified as a first degree felony, punishable by up to 20 years in prison.
-If someone is killed during the robbery, law enforcement may file second-degree murder charges.
+Pennsylvania classifies robbery as a third-degree felony, which is punishable with up to 7 years in prison.
+The charge becomes a second-degree felony the moment someone is harmed during a rob.
+Second-degree felonies are punishable by up to 10 years in prison.
+Once the injuries inflicted by the defendant are serious and result in severe bodily harm, this particular robbery charge is classified as a first-degree felony, punishable by up to 20 years in prison.
+Whenever someone is killed during a robbery, the thief will be charged with second-degree murder.

 What is the penalty for a burglary conviction?

 Pennsylvania often classifies burglary as a first-degree felony, a crime that carries a prison sentence of up to 20 years.
 However, sometimes law enforcement officials classify burglary as a second-degree felony, especially if there was no one in the structure when the burglary entered the building.
-The penalty for second degree felony is up to 10 years in prison in Pennsylvania.
+The penalty for a second-degree felony is up to 10 years in prison in Pennsylvania.

 What is the penalty for being convicted of theft crimes in Pennsylvania?

-- Felony in the Second Degree Theft – The penalty for a felony of the second degree conviction in Pennsylvania is up to 10 years in prison and up to $25,000 fine.
+- Felony in the Second-Degree Theft – The penalty for a felony of second-degree conviction in Pennsylvania is up to 10 years in prison and up to a $25,000 fine.
 This charge includes the following stolen items or circumstances: stolen firearm; receiving stolen firearms; theft committed during a natural disaster; and the stolen item contains anhydrous ammonia, a material used to make many illegal drugs, including methamphetamine.

 “Why should I hire Mazzoni Karam Petorak & Valvano to represent me?”

-Subtle distinctions exist between crimes classified as theft, robbery or burglary.
+Subtle distinctions exist between crimes classified as theft, robbery, or burglary.
 But the penalties for one crime versus another can sometimes be dramatically different.
 We protect clients against overzealous prosecutors who file the wrong charges or build cases based on procedural mistakes and flawed evidence.
 We have years of experience investigating all types of serious criminal cases.
-We know what evidence to look for and what questions to ask when trying to build the strongest case.
+Most importantly, we know what evidence to look for and what questions to ask when trying to build the strongest case.
 First, we’ll meet and consult on your case.
-After determining the best path for you, we’ll look to get your charges downgraded, dismissed or negotiate a favorable plea deal on your behalf.
+After determining the best path for you, we’ll look to get your charges downgraded, dismissed, or negotiate a favorable plea deal on your behalf.

 We also cannot stress enough the importance of contacting our law firm as soon as possible.
 We want to work with you and give your case the attention it rightfully deserves.
 Contact us right now for a free case evaluation: (570) 348-0776.